-The ASM holds the position of Compliance Manager and will oversee the internal compliance monitoring and regulatory requirements associated with the Aerodrome Operations.
+The ASM holds the position of Compliance Manager and will oversee the compliance and regulatory requirements associated with the Aerodrome Operations.

-- a) Ensure the airport operation complies with aviation regulations and standards. - b) Maintain the Airport's operational manuals and associated documentation to meet regulatory requirements and standard practices; ensuring that reviews and updates are actioned in a timely manner and notified accordingly. - c) Maintain oversight of the Airport's Compliance Monitoring Programme, to ensure compliance within the delivery of the established SMS, associated procedures and regulatory standards; ensuring that non-compliances are addressed accordingly. - d) To monitor aircraft ground operations, short-term Airfield obstructions and general safeguarding, in accordance with statutory regulations and Company policy. - e) To undertake and monitor inspections of the Manoeuvring Area, to ensure that the environment is maintained in a safe and compliant manner for all operations, in all conditions.
-Co-ordinate remedial works and ensure temporary operating conditions are promulgated in a timely and effective manner. - f) Establish and maintain relationships with Airport users, to ensure safety critical information and changes to the operational environment are advised appropriately. - g) Taking appropriate actions in accordance with the published BOH Emergency Orders. - h) Stay updated on changes in regulations and implement necessary adjustments to maintain compliance.
+- a) To ensure the development and continuous improvement of the BOH Safety Management System (SMS); promoting a safety culture and the Safety Policy to all staff. - b) To assist in the establishment of safety objectives and performance standards for the BOH SMS.
+Co-ordinate a safety reporting regime that identifies trends, investigation recommendations are actioned accordingly and lessons learnt effectively disseminated. - c) Maintain the Airport's operational manuals and associated documentation to meet regulatory requirements and standard practices; ensuring that reviews and updates are actioned in a timely manner and notified accordingly. - d) Maintain oversight of the Airport's Compliance Monitoring Programme, to ensure compliance within the delivery of the established SMS, associated procedures and regulatory standards; ensuring that non-compliances are addressed accordingly. - e) To monitor aircraft ground operations, short-term Airfield obstructions and general safeguarding, in accordance with statutory regulations and Company policy. - f) To undertake and monitor inspections of the Manoeuvring Area, to ensure that the environment is maintained in a safe and compliant manner for all operations, in all conditions.
+Co-ordinate remedial works and ensure temporary operating conditions are promulgated in a timely and effective manner. - g) Establish and maintain relationships with Airport users, to ensure safety critical information and changes to the operational environment are advised appropriately. - h) Taking appropriate actions in accordance with the published BOH Emergency Orders.